daricecrumb/sleeper_project/project_notes.md

 2. only call active players in the player_info api, the majority of players aren't active, so calling them all is inefficient
 3. player_stats.py takes ~2min to execute successfully - make this faster
 4. figure out how to not 'run' the python formulas whenever files are imported - probably by separating the 'get' formulas from the 'send' formulas into 2 different files
+5. running the 'add_player_info' route.js file takes like 8 minutes, so need to figure out how to pre-emptively filter out only the QB, RB, WR, and TE from the list, because there are a lot of DB/OL in the list

 how to run backend